GitCene/CTF/Hercules/README.md

 ...they do not need to be bruteforced.
 This is what happens if we actually try to multiply the final triplet with every inverse (in a software capable of handling such large numbers, of course).
 Notice that the results are numerically identical, differing only by +/- signs.

 We can now see that `f1` was the last matrix to have been used on this array, because its inverse is the only one that returned a parent triplet with all elements positive.
-This is becaue no matter what sequence of matrices is applied on `{3,4,5}`, with none of them are we able to produce a negative number.
+This is because no matter what sequence of matrices is applied on `{3,4,5}`, none of them can produce a negative number from it.
 Therefore, the first and third result couldn't have been part of our sequence, and continuing to branch out from them is going to give us false results.
 The second one is the real parent.

-If we wanted to, we could now backtrack every triplet by trying each of the inverses, selecting the one with the positive result, and from that determine exactly what sequence of matrices created it from the base `{3,4,5}` array.
+If we wanted to, we could now backtrack every triplet by trying each of the inverses, selecting the one with the positive result, and from that determine exactly what sequence of matrices generated it from the base `{3,4,5}` array.
 The easiest exploit, however, simply hardcodes one of the inverses, and makes sure to turn all values in the result positive after doing the multiplication:

 ![](23.png)